 HelloSign is a digital signing platform that allows businesses to collect legally binding signatures electronically.
 HelloSign offers a range of features to streamline the signing process, including custom workflows, in-person signing, and templates.
 HelloSign integrates with several popular apps and platforms, making it easy to get started with electronic signatures.

-Zoho Sign and HelloSign allow businesses to collect legally binding signatures electronically, making it easier and more convenient to manage contracts and other document signings.
+Zoho Sign and HelloSign allow businesses to collect legally binding signatures electronically, making managing contracts and other document signings easier and more convenient.
 However, there are some key differences between the platforms.
 Zoho Sign has better integrations with other Zoho apps, making it a more seamless experience for users already using other Zoho products.

 After being acquired by Dropbox, HelloSign offers Dropbox features along with its Dropbox + eSign plan at $24.99 per month.
 Unlike Zoho, HelloSign does not have a free tier.